HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   and re-hired all of the new staff OVERNIGHT.
   One would be crazy to think <span style="color:Beige">she</span>
-  can pull this off this time, even though she has obviously been planning this mass replacement move since a long time ago...
-  But she did.<br>
+  can pull this off this time, even though she has obviously been planning this mass replacement move since a long time ago… But she did.<br>
   The (somehow) much more competent replacement doctors and nurses (who are almost entirely made out of the immigrants from